Skip to content

 (Item Number 15_222400911_0124_1_3)

 If you're buying your tablet for telehealth then you should not spend more than $750 and your tablet should not cost more than $600.
+A replacement supports application IS NOT required for this purchase.

 We recommend the following bundles for telehealth: